A New Framework:

 1. Always assuming there is a better way to do something than the way I currently do it.

 I have always made it my goal to apply this type of thinking to everything – whether I have been doing the thing in question for just a short while, or my entire life.
 It is a mindset that has opened many doors to learning and fulfillment.
 It goes beyond merely keeping an open mind, and involves actively seeking out better ways of getting things done by treating everything as a process of continual improvement.

 2. Gathering facts and establishing truth through constant experimentation and experience as opposed to accepting truth from authority.

 As Francis Bacon once said, “Truth is the daughter of time, not of authority”.
 One must never blindly accept as truth the stated opinions or “true facts” of those in positions of power or authority, whether you consider that authority to be somehow legitimate and authentically earned – or not.
-Exercise your own brain; find your own truth.
+You must actively search for truth, don’t just outsource that work.